kelueders/routewise-backend/README.md

 3. Run the program.
 This will launch the test environment on port 5000.

     ` flask run `

+### UPDATE: Run in docker container
+Running the program in a docker container ensures it runs in a clean enviornment.

+1. Install docker on your machine following the instructions on docker.com

+2. Navigate to the directory with the dockerfile.
+Build the image with the tag flask-run.

+    `docker build -t flask-run .`

+3. Run the image with the -d tag to have the container running in the background and -p localhost:5000 to connect with the port

+    `docker run -dp 127.0.0.1:5000:5000 flask run`

+4. View if the container is active and running

+    `docker ps`

+5. To access the workspace inside the container, exec into the container using a shell space.

+    `docker exec -it container_id sh`

+4. Stop a running docker container, replace container_id with the actual ID that can be found by running the `docker ps` command.

+    `docker stop container_id`

 ## Code Structure
 - /app : The Flask code is contained in the app directory.
 It also initiates the webpage for port 5000.